duncanpierce/codemirror-reflector/README.md

-# reflector
-Reflector - refactoring and code assistance for CodeMirror
+# Reflector - refactoring and code assistance for CodeMirror